Lingchi: Literature

-The "death by a thousand cuts" with reference to China is mentioned Amy Tan's novel The Joy Luck Club, and Robert van Gulik's Judge Dee novels.
-The 1905 photos are mentioned in Thomas Harris' novel Hannibal and in Julio Cortázar's novel Hopscotch.
+The "death by a thousand cuts" with reference to China is mentioned in Amy Tan's novel The Joy Luck Club, and Robert van Gulik's Judge Dee novels.
+The 1905 photos are mentioned in Thomas Harris' novel Hannibal, in Julio Cortázar's novel Hopscotch and are also a central topic in Salvador Elizondo's Farabeuf, where the procedure is carried out by the protagonist.
 Agustina Bazterrica mentioned the torture in her book Tender is the Flesh, as the method used by the sister of the protagonist to make the meat served at the memorial party fresh and tasty.
 The Chinese idiom "千刀萬剮" qiāndāo wànguǎ is also a reference to linchi.

 Film

 A scene of Lingchi appeared in the 1966 film The Sand Pebbles.
 Inspired by the 1905 photos, Chinese artist Chen Chieh-jen created a 25-minute, 2002 video called Lingchi – Echoes of a Historical Photograph, which has generated some controversy.
 The 2007 film The Warlords, which is loosely based on historical events during the Taiping Rebellion, ended with one of its main characters executed by Lingchi.
-Lingchi is shown as a method of execution in the 2014 TV series The 100.
-Lingchi was portrayed in the 2015 Netflix-exclusive TV series Jessica Jones.
-The method of Lingchi was also described in the 2018 TV series Orange is the New Black.